 Salary of An HR Manager in India

 The average salary for entry-level HR Managers typically ranges from Rs.
-3.46 LPA to 5 LPA, while experienced professionals may receive approximately that or up to Rs.
+3.46 LPA to 5 LPA, while HR professionals at leadership roles may receive approximately up to Rs.
 33 LPA.
-According to Glassdoor, the highest HR Manager's salary is Rs.
+According to Glassdoor, the highest salary for an HR Manager is Rs.
 40.93 LPA, and the lowest is Rs.
 3.21 LPA.

 Experience-Based MBA HR Salary Breakdown